 You don’t need a new iPhone 13 but you want one.

 To create desire, you need to reach out to your audience emotionally.

-A great example would be Telsa as shared previously.
+A great example would be Tesla as shared previously.

 Tesla understood that people needed new reason to buy new cars when they all had perfectly fine cars.
 By positioning its customers as early adopters of EVs, it created a heroic persona in audiences who cared about the environment especially tech enthusiasts.

-Through emotional marketing, the desire to own a Telsa goes far beyond its specifications.
+Through emotional marketing, the desire to own a Tesla goes far beyond its specifications.

 We are psychologically hardwired to trust beautiful people.
 Similarly, having a modern, well designed landing page instils confidence in visitors.